Jerome, Arizona: Mexican-American community

-Early 20th century
+20th century

 Jerome, which was legally separate from United Verde and supported many independent businesses, did not meet the definition of a company town even though it depended for decades largely on a single company.
 In 1914, a separate company, the United Verde Extension Mining Company (UVX), led by James S. Douglas, Jr. (nicknamed Rawhide Jimmy), discovered a second ore body near Jerome that produced a bonanza.
 The UVX Mine, also known as the Little Daisy Mine, became spectacularly profitable: during 1916 alone, it produced $10 million worth of copper, silver and gold, of which $7.4 million was profit.
 This mine eventually produced more than $125 million worth of ore and paid more than $50 million in dividends.
 Total production amounted to four million tons, much less than the United Verde total but from uncommonly rich ore averaging more than 10 percent copper and in places rising to 45 percent.

-Starting in 1914, World War I greatly increased the demand for copper, and by 1916 the number of companies involved in mining near Jerome reached 22.
+Starting in 1914, World War I greatly increased demand for copper, and by 1916 the number of companies involved in mining near Jerome reached 22.
 These companies employed about 3,000 miners in the district.
 Meanwhile, United Verde was building a large smelter complex and company town, Clarkdale, and a standard gauge railway, the Verde Tunnel and Smelter Railroad, to haul ore from its mine to the new smelter.
 After the new railway opened in 1915, the company dismantled the Jerome smelter and converted the mine to an open-pit operation by 1919.
 The switch from underground to open-pit mining stemmed from a series of fires, some burning for decades, in the mine's high-sulfur ores.
 Removing the overburden and pouring a mixture of water, waste ore, and sand into rock fissures helped control the fires.
 By 1918, UVX also had its own smelter in its own company town near Cottonwood; the company town was named Clemenceau in 1920.
 In 1929, a company named Verde Central opened what at first appeared to be another "great mine" about a mile southwest of Jerome.